U-Value Calculation for External Wall Insulation Thickness — UK Guide 2026

 U-value = 1 ÷ 3.729 = 0.268 W/m²K

 The table below shows the calculated U-value for a range of graphite EPS thicknesses on a standard 215 mm solid brick wall (λ 0.77 W/mK, 13 mm plaster internally, standard EWI finish externally).
 These values use the same methodology as the worked example above and give installers and specifiers a quick reference for matching board thickness to regulatory target.
-All R-values are declared values from the Genderka EPS 031 Fasada Extra Plus technical data sheet (nr W31FEP, July 2024), with boards available across the full EWI systems range.
+All boards listed are available across the Renders World graphite EPS range from 50 mm through to 200 mm.

 EPS Thickness (mm) Insulation R (m²K/W) Total R (m²K/W) Wall U-Value (W/m²K) Regulatory Position